 When footage from the 1946 parade was featured in the movie “Miracle on 34th Street,” the event became a prominent part of American culture.

 In 1963, Thanksgiving was just six days after the assassination of President John F. Kennedy.
-There was some debate, but Macy’s decided to go ahead with the parade in hope of raising national spirit.
+There was some debate, but Macy’s decided to go ahead with the parade in hope that it would raise the American spirit.

 Over the years, the design of the parade balloons has expanded beyond just familiar cartoon characters, and now includes popular images from some of today’s most prominent artists.
 Iconic New York artists like Keith Haring, Jeff Koons, and Takashi Murakami have all had a ballon in the Macy’s Thanksgiving parade.

 As described by Wesley Whatley–the parade’s creative director from 2003 to 2018 and the current creative producer for both the parade and the Fourth of July fireworks–the boisterous event is a massive production that requires 18 months of planning.
 The show as we know it today features over a dozen helium-filled balloons, more than 30 parade floats, 1,500 dancers and cheerleaders, more than 750 clowns, marching bands from around the country, and over 8,000 participants.